Graphite drawing tools you need - Artist's Essentials

 Fixatif-spray.jpg

 If you haven’t already been using a workable fixatif, you are missing out!
-Generally, I’ve noticed most artists use a fixatif but if you don't, you most definitely should start to use a workable fixatif because it’s remarkable at keeping your drawings fresh when you’re working on a time-consuming artwork or maybe working on multiple pieces.
+I’ve noticed most artists use a fixatif but if you don't, you most definitely should start to use a workable fixatif because it’s remarkable at keeping your drawings fresh when you’re working on a time-consuming artwork or maybe working on multiple pieces.
 With fixatif, you can come back to your art the next day and easily work further on the drawing while it retains its darker and lighter values intact and you do not have to redo some areas again.
 I myself discovered this a bit later but once I started using it, I haven’t looked back since.
 It keeps drawings fresh, and reduces extra work.
-Your final sealant may be your non-workable fixatif but during your process, workable fixatif is your friend.

 10. Graphite paper - 260 to 300 gsm weight